nextcloud/documentation/developer_manual/app/appdata.rst

 The `IAppData` uses the simple filesystem.
 This is a very simplified filesystem that will allow for easy mapping to for example memcaches.
 The filesystem has three elements: `root`, `folder`, `file`.

 The `root` can only contain folders.
-And each folder can only contain a files.
+And each folder can only contain files.
 This is limited to keep things simple and to allow easy mapping to other backends.
 For example a sysadmin might chose to map the avatars to fast storage since they are used often.